pamtrak06/mapcache-ubuntu14.04/README.md

 Take care about mapcache cache strategy (with type="disk" all is stored in container)

-Mapcache configuration file could be built from python script mapcache-run.sh, arguments are :
+Mapcache configuration file could be generate from script mapcache-run.sh, arguments are :
 ```
 $ cd /etc/apache2/conf-available/
 $ ./mapcache.sh <wms url> <project name>